akai10tsuki/mkvbatchmultiplex/README.rst

   :target: https://mkvbatchmultiplex.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

 This project went into a rewrite for version 2.
 Rename module was added to help maintain output file names Plex_ friendly.

-**New algorithm will try to solve some mismatched in file structure.**
+**New algorithm will try to solve some mismatches in file structure.**

+For release 2.1.0:

+Option o save Jobs when they need to be repeated with the source files in the same location.
+Algorithm revisions to work in more cases.

 Description
 ===========